faramarzaf/ValueSelector/README.md

 # ValueSelector

-Value Selector is a customizable Android library for value selection in any state that you want with easy usage.
+Value Selector is an Android library for value selection in any state that you want with easy usage.

 # Screenshots
 <p align="center">